Lobbyist Tim Meenan

 - Allows an on-demand autonomous vehicle network to operate pursuant to state laws.

 - Specifies that certain provisions of law do not apply to fully autonomous vehicles operating with the automated driving system engaged.

-SB932 by Senator Brandes passed its second of three committees this week and will be up next in Senate subcommittee on Transportation, Tourism and Economic Development.
+SB932 by Senator Brandes passed its first of three committees this week and will be up next in Senate subcommittee on Transportation, Tourism and Economic Development.

 7. EXPANDED USES OF UNMANNED AIRCRAFT SB766/HB75

-SB766 Senator Gruters passed its second of three committees this week and will be up next in its final stop Senate Rules.
+SB766 Senator Gruters passed its first of three committees in week 1 and will be up next in Senate Infrastructure and Security on March 26th.
 The bill amends current law to add exceptions to the current prohibition against certain uses of drones.
 The bill provides that state law does not prohibit the use of a drone to:

 - Assist a law enforcement agency in crowd control or traffic management; and

 - Facilitate a law enforcement agency's collection of evidence at a crime scene or traffic crash scene.